hypebeast/JiraCards/README.md

     $ jira-cards -h

-TODO
+The following options are available:

+  * **-j, --jira**: The URL of your Jira instance.
+  * **-u, --user**: The username you want to use for authentication.
+  * **-p, --password**: The password you want to use for authentication.
+  * **-o, --output**: The name of the output file for the generated cards.
+  * **-b, --board**: The Jira Board ID where to get the issues from.
+  * **-t, --template**: The filename of the custom template.
+If no template is provided, the default template is used.
+  * **-c, --config**: The config filename.

 ## Custom Template

 It's possible to create a custom template in order to create different looking cards.
-To provide a custom
+To provide a custom template use the following command:

+    $ jira-cards -t my_template.html

-### Available
+### Available Template Data

+The avialable template data can be printed with the following command:

+    $ jira-cards tempdata